Tony Clements (director): Directing

 In 2007 he joined the company of "Disney on Classic," a symphony concert tour of Japan featuring the 60-piece Orchestra Japan and eight U.S. singers.
 In 2009 he became the Resident Stage Director for "Disney on Classic," as well as the U.S. Casting Director.
 In 2017 Clements joined the staff of Harmony Japan, Ltd. as the New York Creative Director, and was named Assistant Producer of "Disney On Classic."
 The company produces two full symphony concert tours, a two-month Japan / Asia tour and a four-month Japan tour.
 The fall tour plays to over 100,000 each year.

 Personal life

 Clements has been in a relationship with actor Rob Hancock since 2000.
-They live on New York City's Upper West Side.